Cashflow and businesses

 The seasonally adjusted estimate for South Australia's retail turnover fell to $1,452.9 in February 2011.
 This represented a fall of 0.5% from the previous month ($1,460.2m), but 1.6% above the sales recorded in February 2010 ($1,430.3m).
 In contrast, national retail turnover rose to $20,534.7m in February 2011; an increase of 0.5% over the previous month and 3.6% above the sales recorded in February 2010 ($19,826.5m).
 South Australia's contribution to total retail turnover in Australia remained steady at 7.1% in February 2011.

-Finpacific's MyTreasur-e.com provides a cloud based treasury and cash flow forecasting solution to any corporate desiring to take full control of their cash flow.
-The solution allows users to track budget, foretast and actual cash flows for multiple entities and currencies with state of the art user defignable reporting.
-Available anywhere through the latest web technology.
+MyTreasur-e from Finpacific provides a cloud based treasury and cash flow forecasting solution to corporates desiring to take full control of their cash flow.
+The solution allows users to track budget, forecast and actual cash flows for multiple entities and currencies with state of the art user definable reporting.
+Available anywhere through the latest secure web technology

-Finpacific in partnership with Misys offers Advanced Treasury, an integrated treasury and back office solution that meets all the trade processing, cash and accounting needs of corporations and financial institutions, enabling them to benefit from increased automation and effective risk management.
+MyTreasur-e software from Finpacific offers an integrated workflow enabled treasury module that meets all the trade processing, liquidity settlement and accounting needs of corporates enabling them to benefit from end to end automation and effective risk management.